wp-plugins/birthdays-widget/readme.txt

 3. Options Page

 == Changelog ==

+= 1.5.3 =
+* Small bugfix with widget image selected from the options page.

 = 1.5.2 =
 * Added the choice to Admin whether to: 1) Save Birthdays in our table or 2) Draw Birthday Date from a specified WP User meta field or 3) Disable Birthdays for WP Users